Darin McQuoid Blog Reviews Tutorials River Directory

 Once past the crane, the river relaxes into a class IV character with the occasional easy V for the next two miles to take out.

-With only two mandatory portages, you can go as big as you want in Yuba Gap, although most portage at least five times.
+With only two mandatory portages, you can go as big as you want in Yuba Gap, although most portage at least five times, and up to fifteen or so.
 Consistent class V for five miles won't leave you wanting at the end of the day.
 With a prospective future of reliable releases, Yuba Gap is sure to become a modern classic.

 Take out at Golden Quartz Picnic Area, and put in at Langs Crossing on Bowman Lake Road.